 (For both Not Sure and No) Do the following:

-Encourage them to utilize Mental Health Services or the TimelyCare app.
+Encourage them to utilize Center for Counseling and Psychological Services (CCPS) or the TimelyCare app.
 Refer the student to the resources listed in this folder.
 Submit a CARE Report with WashU Cares.

 Indicators of Distress